Executive Summary:

 Our Honey Bees

-Growing local plants beneficial to the bees and their honey production is a great way to help maintain (or increase) the plummeting bee population.
-Attracting honeybees rather than native bees requires different plants and flowers; the same goes for our honeybees
+Growing local plants is beneficial to the bees, and their honey production is a great way to help maintain (or increase) the plummeting bee population.
+Attracting honeybees rather than native bees requires different plants and flowers; the same goes for our honeybees.

-In the range of Manuka honey available, such as the Manuka Honey 20+ MGO850, which showcases the distinct flavor and benefits of this special honey.
-Enhance your honey experience with tools like the Manukora Dose Spoon, designed to perfectly complement your honey consumption.
+In the range of Manuka honey available, such as the Manuka Honey 20+ MGO850, which showcases this special honey's distinct flavor and benefits.
+Enhance your honey experience with tools like the Manukora Dose Spoon, designed to complement your honey consumption perfectly.

-Dive deeper into the world of honey with informative guides about honey energy, the feasibility of eating honeycomb, and the soothing effects of Manuka honey for a sore throat.
-Finally, for those curious about pairing honey with various foods, the guide on what to eat with honey offers creative and delicious ideas.
+Dive deeper into the world of honey with informative guides about honey energy, the feasibility of eating honeycomb, and the soothing effects of Manuka honey on a sore throat.
+Finally, the guide on what to eat with honey offers creative and delicious ideas for those curious about pairing honey with various foods.

 The blossoms responsible for our uniquely tasting and textured honey are native to New Zealand and grow nowhere else in the world.
 New Zealand has a unique environment, which is why these tea tree plants aren’t found anywhere else, and why Manuka honey is only made in New Zealand forests.